31 Must-Have Mock Cherry Trees You’ll Love

 “染井吉野櫻/Prunus × yedoensis” by rx1230 is licensed under CC BY-ND 2.0.

 The second ornamental cherry tree in this comprehensive list has beautiful white flowers that grow in groups of two to five.
-Given its full and rich looking appearance, the Yoshino Cherry Tree in bloom is a beautiful sight indeed!
+Given its full and rich-looking appearance, the Yoshino Cherry Tree in bloom is a beautiful sight indeed!

 The flowers of the Yoshino Tree are delicate and white.
 Enough, as most viewers feel, to calm and soothe ruffled nerves and win admirers.

 Within a year to three of being planted in the soil, you should expect your cherry blossoms!
 The flowers of the cherry blossom tree are beautiful.
-WIth petals that are white or pink in color, they add a dash of color to any landscape.
+With petals that are white or pink in color, they add a dash of color to any landscape.

 The fresh leaf cover will emerge after the peak flowering season is past.
 This means the flowers get to display themselves in all their beauty during the peak season.